raj23manj/Docker_And_K8s/README.md

     - docker network connect network id container id
     - docker network disconnect

+  * DNS resolution of containers inside the same vpn network using the docker name --link is used for containers to join a network

   * DNS and how container find Each Other
      - docker container run -d —name my_nginx —network my_app_net ngnix
      - docker network inspect my_app_net